enkidevs/curriculum/java/java-fundamentals/operators-ii/prefix-and-postfix-of-increment-operators.md

 ## Practice

-How would you rewrite this code using shorthand notation?
+How would you rewrite the second two lines of this code using shorthand notation?

 ```java
 int i = 0;